Courier Mail Server – Mail in your network!

 The specified error returns by SMTP servers requiring that sender address of the message coincided with name of authenticated user.
 In other words they require that their users sent the mail only under their own name.

-Often similar restriction set the large Internet services in purposes of the fight with sending of the spam and forged messages.
+Often similar restriction set the large Internet services, such as GMail.com and others, in order to combat the sending of spam and fake messages.

 If your provider (hoster) gives you the access to his SMTP server not having the said restriction then sending of the whole external mail in CMS advisable to adjust exactly through it.

-• Create POP3 server pop.mail.com.
+• Create POP3 server pop.gmail.com.

-• Create the remote mailbox user@mail.com, herewith fill the fields "E-mail address", "User" and "Password".
+• Create the remote mailbox user@gmail.com, herewith fill the fields "Email address", "User" and "Password".
 The rest mailbox properties are not used when sending and can have any value.

 • Create the rule in the main sorter: